IridiumIdentity/iridium/site/docs/1.-Overview/iridium-database.md

 ## Abstract Overview
 ![This is the Primary Abstract Entity Relationship Diagram.
 There are six entities, defined below.
 The relationships are as follows: Managing Identity has a many-to-many relationship with Tenant.
 Customer Identity has a many relationship to one Tenant.
 Application has a many relationship to one tenant, and many-to-many with Customer Identities.
 External Identity Providers and Application Type both have a many relationship to one Application.](../images/iridiumdb-overview.png)

-<sup>Figure 1: Abstract iridium database breakdown.</sup>
+<sup>Figure 1: Abstract Iridium database breakdown.</sup>

 Iridium uses a fairly linear data flow between its entities to achieve tasks.
-A third party `external identity provider` such as google or github is linked to an `application` secured with Iridium.
+A third party `external identity provider` such as Google or Github is linked to an `application` secured with Iridium.
 Within a `tenant` container, `identities` of users are verified using Iridium.
 Within each `tenant` are `customer identities` (end-users) and `managing identities` (tenant-level system administrators).

 * **Managing Identity:** System administrators for a tenant.
 There can be multiple managing identities per tenant.
 * **Customer Identity:** Standard user of Iridium.
 At the level of tenant, each user is limited to one identity.
 However, users can make an identity for an unlimited number of tenants.